ESKYoung/cookiecutter-machine-learning/{{ cookiecutter.repository_name }}/CONTRIBUTING.md

 ## Pre-commit hooks

-pre-commit hooks to ensure consistency, and security in our code before it enters version control.
+Pre-commit hooks to ensure consistency, and security in our code before it enters version control.

 Run the following commands once, to always install pre-commit hooks for any project